-It’s popularity started from China, since bamboo grows there is abundance.
+It’s popularity started in China since bamboo grows there is abundance.
 With the right processing, bamboo can be a strong and sustainable material for flooring, furniture, and just about anything you can imagine being made of wood.
-It’s a cost-effective alternative, not to mention environmentally-friendly, since bamboo grows much faster than other trees.
+It’s a cost-effective alternative, not to mention environmentally-friendly since bamboo grows much faster than other trees.

 How to Incorporate Bamboo into Your Home

-Should you decide to use bamboo for flooring, you’ll be amazed how affordable the installation will be.
+- Bamboo flooring.
+Should you decide to use bamboo for flooring, you’ll be amazed at how affordable the installation will be.
 Bamboo is durable, depending on the process it can be harder than red oak, and comes in a variety of textures.
 You will be pleasantly surprised.

+- Bamboo wallpaper.
 Yes, bamboo can also be used for the production of wallpaper, mostly in classy, simplistic patterns.
 Bamboo wallpapers feature natural materials laminated into a heavy paper.
-However, bear in mind that bamboo wallpapers are easily affected by moisture and hard to clean afterwards.
+However, bear in mind that bamboo wallpapers are easily affected by moisture and hard to clean afterward.
 Which is why it isn’t recommended for bathrooms and kitchens.